 Our standard weekly schedule will be as follows:

 As students will be here for full days, we will be offering lunch on campus.
-We are asking every family who is sending their student to campus to fill out our lunch survey.
 You can find your lunch assignment (A lunch or C Lunch) here.

 Students can choose to do one of the following during their lunch period:

 - Receive a free lunch provided by Quest Service – Families DO NOT have to qualify for the program.
 Any student needing a lunch should go to the kitchen (near the former cafeteria) to pick up a lunch during their lunch period.

 - Leave campus – Waiver Required and directions for submitting through Infinite Campus can be found here